mity/md4c/README.md

 a part of the text.

 If you need to validate that the input is, say, a well-formed UTF-8 document, you have to do it on your own.
-The easiest way how to do this is to simply validate the whole document before passing it to the MD4C parser.
+The easiest way to do this is to simply validate the whole document before passing it to the MD4C parser.

 **Q: MD4C does not work with zero-terminated strings.
 Why?**